baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches copy.md

 Dissenters had to deal with these problems the best they could.

 The common legal workaround was a "trust."
-Ancient English law allowed landowners to devote their property to a charitable  purpose, including lawful religion.
+Ancient English law allowed landowners to devote their property to a charitable  purpose, including lawful exercise of religion.
 The land might be "owned" by one or more individuals, but the English courts would force the owners to honor the purpose of the "trust."
 One could leave property to a single trustee, but as the entire purpose was to avoid the hassle of a person's death, trusts typically have more than one trustee.
 And to avoid ties, there are usually *three* trustees.

 For many churches in England, then, their "trust deed" became their most important governing document.
 Just as it sounds, the trust deed dedicated the property to religious uses; it was a deed that created a trust.
 Without the trust deed, the title to the property  was impermanent; without permanence, it was difficult to stay properly registered.
 And the penalities for unregistered 'conventicles' (gatherings of dissenters) were severe, at least in theory.